roshnn24/FASTACK.AI-RAG-Doc-System/README.md

 ## Acknowledgments

 - LangChain for document processing utilities
-- Gradio team for the UI framework
+- Gradio for the UI framework
-- Ollama team for the local LLM capability
+- Ollama for the local LLM capability

 ---
 Created by [Roshaun Infant R] - Feel free to connect!